Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-28-trouble-shooting-push-setup.md

 1. Use the Device Token output in the logcat as shown above to send a message directly to your app from Google. (as documented in <a href="https://developer.android.com/google/gcm/http.html" target="_blank">Google Cloud Messaging (GCM) HTTP connection server</a>).

-	> NOTE: Device Token and System Token are the same thing and you may see them used in the documentation or logging interchangably.
+	> NOTE: Device Token and System Token are the same thing and you may see them used in the documentation or logging interchangeably.

 	> You will also need the Server Key found in your GCM Project that you used to provision the App Center app (as documented in [App Center Provisioning]({{ site.baseurl }}/create-apps/create-apps-provisioning.html)).